 ordinarily, live in Australia and have done so for 12 months immediately before filing for a divorce.

 In this article, I am going to discuss the most frequently asked question by the people who are interested to get a divorce.

-Before you are eligible to apply for a divorce in Federal Circuit Court of Australia, you and your partner need to be separated for 1 year.
+Before you are eligible to apply for a divorce in the Federal Circuit Court of Australia, you and your partner need to be separated for 1 year.
 For example, if you are separated on 1 February 2021, you will be eligible to apply for divorce after 1 February 2022.
 At the beginning of such separation, at least one of you must decide that the marriage is over.
-It is also important that such intension to separate must be communicated this to the other party.
-This is especially relevant if you separate under the one roof.
+It is also important that such intention to separate must be communicated to the other party.
+This is especially relevant if you separate under one roof.

 2. Can we separate under one roof?

 Yes, you can separate under one roof.
 However, you have to establish before the court showing the evidence that you and your partner had lived separately under one roof for divorce.
 You can prove you are separated under one roof if you can show that you have expressly communicated to your partner your intention to separate under one roof and you have told your family and friends that you were separated.
 The Court may look at your social interaction and behaviour as partners during that period to determine your relationship status.
-You will need to file an Affidavit to support your contention that you were separated under the one roof.
+You will need to file an Affidavit to support your contention that you were separated under one roof.
 You may also need to file an Affidavit by a friend or family member who was aware that you had separated.